Jeimer Candelario

-Jeimer Candelario (/ˈdʒeɪmər/ JAY-mer; born November 24, 1993) is an American professional baseball third baseman and first baseman who is a free agent.
+Jeimer Candelario (/ˈdʒeɪmər/ JAY-mer; born November 24, 1993) is an American professional baseball third baseman and first baseman in the Los Angeles Angels organization.
 He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Detroit Tigers, Washington Nationals, and Cincinnati Reds.
 He has played for the Dominican Republic national baseball team.

 Early life

 Candelario was born in New York City and moved to the Dominican Republic when he was five years old so that his father could open a baseball training center.